concord-consortium/lab/readme.md

 **Setup the lab repository for development**

+Make sure you have already installed the prerequistes: [Ruby 1.9](http://www.ruby-lang.org/en/), the RubyGem [bundler](http://gembundler.com/), and [nodejs](http://nodejs.org/) (which now includes [npm](http://npmjs.org/) the Node Package Manager.

-Change to the 'lab/' directory and run `make` to install the runtime and development dependencies and generate the `dist/` directory:
+Change to the 'lab/' directory and run `make clean; make` to install the runtime and development dependencies and generate the `dist/` directory:

     cd lab
-    make
+    make clean; make

 When `make` is run on a freshly cloned repository it performs the following tasks: